 Who is broadcasting the 2022 Olympics?

-With cable TV, you can turn to any of the eight channels to watch.
+With cable TV, you can turn to any channel to watch.
 But without cable, how do you watch the Olympics live?
 We’ve got you covered.
-Here’s where you can watch the Olympics live, and how you can stream the 2021 games.
+Here’s where you can watch the Olympics live and how you can stream the 2022 games.

 How to watch the Olympics on TV without cable

 The easiest place to watch the core NBC coverage is on your TV with a digital TV antenna.
 Digital antennas start at really affordable versions like this one and get more expensive for further range.
-If you live in a or near a big city, odds are you can get a strong signal for this one-time, low cost without cable.
+If you live in or near a big city, odds are you can get a strong signal for this one-time, low cost without cable.
 Plus, once you have it, you can watch all of your local channels with the same antenna and no subscription cost.
-Digital antennas pick up channels like NBC, CBS, ABC, and Fox.
+Digital antennas pick up channels like NBC, CBS, ABC and Fox.

 Where I live in Ventura, California, the NBC signal is not strong enough for my TVs, so I’m stuck with streaming options.
 Lucky for me, and many others, streaming the Olympics is also quite easy.

 Stream live Olympic coverage from TV networks

-SlingTV comes in two different packages that each cost $35 per month on their own.
+SlingTV comes in two packages that each cost $35 per month on their own.
 Accounts come with a special trial offer, so you can get most of the Olympics without paying full price before deciding if SlingTV makes sense for you.
 Check it out here.

-While we are talking live TV, we can’t ignore Hulu.
-While Hulu is more often referred to as a streaming competitor to Netflix, there is a Hulu + Live TV option that brings the Olympics to your screens.
+While Hulu is often referred to as a streaming competitor to Netflix, there is a Hulu + Live TV option that brings the Olympics to your screens.
 With Hulu, you get access to an extensive library of streaming movies and TV shows, or an upgraded account for live TV.
 Hulu is also available in a bundle with Disney+ and ESPN+.
 Learn more here.